fabiandev/ts-runtime/README.md

 A package for generating runtime type checks from TypeScript type annotations for JavaScript, using the TypeScript compiler API.

-Please note, that this package is in **beta** and is **not** intended to be used for **for production**.
+Please note, that this package is in **beta** and resulting code is **not** intended to be used **for production**.
-Tests have yet to be written.
+It is more a **proof of concept** for adding runtime type checks by making use of the recently published TypeScript transformation API and tests have yet to be written.
 Feel free to report bugs and to make suggestions.
 Pull requests are also very welcome.

 ## Quick Start